With party conference season around the corner, the reality that the economy may not grow as planned is beginning to dawn for the coalition parties.

 For the Liberal Democrats, meanwhile, in his speech to activists next week, Nick Clegg will stress his party’s de-nastification of Tory policies on the health reforms and free schools, further distancing himself from David Cameron.
 Clegg is, though, almost certain to face further anger over the boundary review, which will hit the Lib Dems hardest, as Left Foot Forward reported earlier this month.

 And for Labour, whose conference nine days’ hence falls between the two governing parties’, the key will be to further flesh out a credible Plan B, as Matt Pitt explained on these pages yesterday.
 Balls, as I wrote about above, may well be cock of the walk, but the Alistair Darling revelations will have reaffirmed in voters’ minds their doubts about Labour on the economy (as evidenced by this week’s poor Times/Populs poll ratings) – doubts Ed Miliband must quell in his key note speech.

 All to play for then, challenges for all three leaders; the government’s economic policies may not yet have worked – but are the public ready to re-trust Labour?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.